Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 # Time difference of 3.971992 hours
 ```

-### 2.4 The SS2 Implementation of the ABC-MCMC Algorithm
+### 2.4 The SS2 Implementations of the ABC-MCMC Algorithms

 The code for the pilot run of the ABC-MCMC algorithm for dppG is shown as below.
 Note here that the pilot sampling of the parameter $\tau$ follows the prior distribution $\pi(\tau)=\text{U}(50, 200)$.